Hierodoris bilineata

 Hierodoris bilineata is a species of moth in the family Oecophoridae.
 It is endemic to New Zealand.
 This species is classified as "At Risk, Naturally Uncommon" by the Department of Conservation.
 It is possible that this species gives birth to live young rather than lay eggs as is the norm.

 Taxonomy

 This species was first described by John Salmon in 1948 using specimens obtained from flowering kanuka trees on Great Island, Three Kings Islands by E. G. Turbot and named Heliostibes bilineata.
 In 1988 John S. Dugdale assigned the species to the genus Hierodoris.
 The holotype specimen is held at the Auckland War Memorial Museum.

 Description

 Salmon describes the species as follows:

-H. bilineata can be distinguished from other species in its genus as it has unmarked and unmodified antennae, a non-metallic appearance to its thorax and it is smaller in size than other species of similar appearance.
+Hierodoris bilineata can be distinguished from other species in its genus as it has unmarked and unmodified antennae, a non-metallic appearance to its thorax and it is smaller in size than other species of similar appearance.

 Distribution

 This species is endemic to New Zealand.
 It is likely that H. bilineata is found only at the Three Kings Islands.
 Along with its type locality of Great Island, it has also been collected from South West Island.